Odion100/SystemLynx/README.md

 console.log(response);
 ```

 Now let's go to our server application and call the `this.emit(event_name, data)` method to emit a websocket event that can be received by its corresponding Clients.
 Below, notice that we've added `this.emit("new_user", { message:"new_user event test" })` at the end of the `Users.add` method, so the `new_user` event will be emitted every time this method is called.
+The `this` value of a **ServerModule** method will always be scoped to the **ServerModule** itself.

 ```javascript
 const { Service } = require("systemlynx");